Circaevum/circaevum-dao-phase-1/README.md

 ![Circles Yin-Yang](./images/circles-yinyang-orbit-gray.png)

-(imagine each of the gray circles [Yin] is actually 3 circles stacked on top of each other)
+(imagine each of the gray circles [YIN] is actually 750 circles stacked on top of each other)

 ## Growth Progressions
 ### Round One: Outer Core - First 6 team members (CEO is Inner Core)
 ![Outer Core](./images/circles-core7.png)

-Each Outer Core team member can earn up to 5.4% (two Yang tokens), and can be burned at a rate of 0.45% per quarter (0.45% x 6 = 2.7%).
+Each Outer Core team member can earn up to 5.4% (two YANG tokens), and can be burned at a rate of 0.45% per quarter (0.45% x 6 = 2.7%).
 In total, their value in the company equals 32.4%.
 Until the Core is full, each Outer Core member will get 14% of the voting rights, and the Inner Core will get 16% in voting rights to total 100%.

 | Member Type    | Count | Voting Power per Member (%) | Total Power (%) |
 |----------------|-------|-----------------------------|-----------------|